Bacolod City, the Philippines

 The first thing that jumped at me was this dinosaur of music players composed of a turntable and twin woofer speakers – the rage in the 70s.
-Size had always mattered in technology, then (the bigger, the better) and now (the smaller, the sleeker).
+Size would always matter in technology, then (the bigger, the better) and now (the smaller, the sleeker).
 Music was neither portable nor personal.
 Unless it was from the radio, we could listen to music only in the living room and for everyone to hear.
 Records were usually played for visitors and family members.
 Listening to music was communal; we enjoyed it together, arguably (our parents probably didn’t relish the blaring disco ditties!).

 - Vinyl Records

 A collection of LPs (long-playing records) was stacked on a shelf to complete the vintage 70s vibe.
 Vinyl records were vulnerable to wear and tear.
 The more they were played, the scratchier they became.
 Your favorite records would then sound the worst.
 I could still sing my favorite 70s songs from memory but skipping words where the needle had jumped on the disc.
 That made each record a unique listening experience.
 No two records had scratches on the same part of a song.

 - Gramophones and Transistor Radios

 These were already old school in the 70s, conjuring up sepia scenes from period films ringing with their tinny music, truly a “primal sound” (to borrow Rainer Maria Rilke’s term) compared to today’s crisp audio.
 Obviously, this family had a trans-generational love for music and social gatherings.
-These halls must have regularly heard laughter and music.
-And the clicking sound of mahjong tiles.
+These halls must have regularly heard laughter and music along with the clicking sound of mahjong tiles.
 The “ladies who lunch” had sisters here – the “ladies who play mahjong.”